 To promote access to and the affordability of college education, the IRS created a Web site highlighting various tax credits, deductions and savings plans designed to help parents and students pay for college.
 Please review this beneficial tax information.
 Other information concerning educational tax credits can be found on the IRS website www.irs.gov, including IRS Publication 970.

-If you have questions concerning information provided on the 1098-T form, please contact Margaret Pugh at (718) 990-2406, or e-mail your questions to email@example.com.
+If you have questions concerning information provided on the 1098-T form, please contact Margaret "Peggy" Pugh at 718-990-2406, or e-mail your questions to firstname.lastname@example.org.